Seamissions/emissions-pipeline/README.md

 ### About

-This repository hosts the code for assigning broadcasting and non-broadcasting emissions estimates (in metric tons) for 9 pollutants (CO2, CH4, N2O, NOX, SOX, CO, VOCs, PM2.5, PM10) to FAO catch (in metric tons).
+This repository hosts the code for assigning *broadcasting* and *non-broadcasting* emissions estimates (in metric tons) for 9 pollutants (CO2, CH4, N2O, NOX, SOX, CO, VOCs, PM2.5, PM10) to FAO catch (in metric tons).

 ### Data

 Data must be downloaded separately and be locally accessible in the corresponding folders below.
+All files are .csv files with the exception of the FAO Region Shapefile (which is a compilation of .shp, .shx, .sbn, .prj, and .dbf files).

 [Emissions]

-Emissions data is available from 2016 onward in near-real-time.
+- Emissions data is available from 2016 onward in near-real-time.

 [FAO Seafood Production](https://www.fao.org/fishery/en/collection/capture?lang=en)

-FAO catch data is available up through 2022.
+- FAO catch data is available up through 2022.

 [FAO Region Shapefile](https://www.marineregions.org/gazetteer.php?p=details&id=22541)